 What are the Most Common Errors Found on Freight Bills?

-The majority of variances found during a freight audit are related to shipper inaccuracies, detention, or accessorials.
+The majority of variances found during a freight audit are related to shipper inaccuracies, detention, or accessorial.

-- Shipper Inaccuracy is when the staff processing the shipment makes a mistake, causing the carrier to obtain inaccurate information for the shipment.
+- Shipper Inaccuracy is when the staff processing the shipment makes a mistake.
+As a result, the carrier obtains inaccurate information for the shipment.
 If the wrong weight of a shipment is estimated on the shipper’s end, and that price is passed along as their customers shipping cost, you could show a loss in shipping fees.
 For example, let’s say Company ABC produces roofing shingles.
 I call Company ABC to order new shingles for my roof, and they estimate my order will weigh 1,000 lbs. and therefore charge me $500 in shipping.
 When the order actually ships, my shingles weigh 2,500 lbs.
 Now, I have already paid Company ABC $500, but ABC owes their carrier $1,500, showing a loss of $1,000 for Company ABC.

 - Detention is a penalty charge a shipper receives for delaying the carriers pick up beyond the allotted time frame.
-Let’s say that Company ABC schedules a pick up from AAA Carrier between 12pm-2pm, but when the carrier arrives the shipment is not ready and he does not actually leave ABC until 6PM.
+Let’s say that Company ABC schedules a pick up from AAA Carrier between 12pm-2pm.
+When the carrier arrives the shipment is not ready and he does not actually leave ABC until 6PM.
 There are two ways an error could arise on your invoice.
 Prior to this event, you have negotiated a detention charge of $65 per hour, but the carried actually charged you $100 an hour.
-Or, instead of being charged 4 hours of detention, they charge you for 10 hours.
+Or, instead of 4 hours of detention, they charge you for 10 hours.

-- Accessorial Charges are charges received when the carrier performs freight services beyond normal pickup and delivery such as inside delivery, lift gate, residential pickup or delivery, re-consignment or limited access delivery.
+- Accessorial Charges are charges for freight services beyond normal pickup and delivery.
+This includes inside delivery, lift gate, residential pickup or delivery, re-consignment or limited access delivery.

 How does Freight Audit & Pay Save You Money?

 As a shipper, you will see an immediate return on investment.
-Freight audit and pay saves you money in two direct ways: catching those data errors discussed above and eliminating unnecessary labor costs.
+Freight audit and pay saves you money in two direct ways.
+First, it allows you to catch those data errors discussed above.
+Secondly, it helps you eliminate unnecessary labor costs.

 Auditing has an average recovery on errors of 6-8%.
-If you’re sending 100 shipments a week, and 8 of those are performing cash deficit errors, an audit could drastically change your bottom-line.
+If you’re sending 100 shipments a week but 8 are performing cash deficit errors, an audit could drastically change things.

 In addition to the error correction savings, freight auditing can also help your bottom line by cutting labor costs.
-It has been noted that the average cost of labor to verify, process and pay an internal freight invoice is $11, but outsourcing this activity is only approximately 5 to 10% of that internal cost.
+The average cost of labor to verify, process and pay an internal freight invoice is $11.
+But outsourcing this activity is only approximately 5 to 10% of that internal cost.